Congenital Diaphragmatic Hernia Program | Overview

-When CDH is suspected prenatally, Boston Children's Advanced Fetal Care Center assists families through a coordinated program of care, including diagnosis and counseling, prenatal monitoring, treatment at delivery, and postnatal care.
+When CDH is suspected prenatally, Boston Children’s Maternal Fetal Care Center assists families through a coordinated program of care, including diagnosis and counseling, prenatal monitoring, treatment at delivery, and postnatal care.
+We are also a Center of Excellence for extracorporeal membranous oxygenation (ECMO) and have published extensively on this topic.
+This advanced technology functions as a temporary replacement for a critically ill child’s lungs and is beneficial for babies with CDH.

-Some babies come into the program when diagnosis is made after birth.
-In addition, the team oversees an outpatient CDH clinic.
-Established in 1989, the clinic monitors and treats the long-term health needs of CDH patients, from early childhood through college age.
+Some babies come to our program when a diagnosis of CDH is made after birth.
+In addition, our team oversees an outpatient CDH clinic.
+Established in 1991, the clinic is longest-running follow-up clinic of its kind in the world and monitors and treats the long-term health needs of CDH patients, from early childhood through young adulthood.